KLM wants to Invest €3million per Day into Quality

 If you do that math, this means that Japanese call centers average an NPS score of -63.

 Reasons behind the high levels of dissatisfaction include a lack of knowledge of agents, long waiting times and an inability to connect with the call center.
-Implementing the Net Promoter Score also helped identify the opportunities to improve call center services such product knowledge, follow-up and call-handling training.
+Implementing the Net Promoter Score also helped identify the opportunities to improve call center services such as product knowledge, new tech for call centers follow-up and call-handling training.

 Investing time and resources in improving agent’s skills, knowledge and empathy will better equip Japanese call centers to achieve higher levels of customer satisfaction.